 Working on Campus

 Some Universities ‘employ’ their students to work on their campus.
-Unlike Assistantships, this option treats the student like any other ‘employee’, but the money earned from such employment can at least partly fund their tuition fee.
+Unlike Assistantships, this option treats the student like any other ‘employee,’ but the money earned from such employment can at least partly fund their tuition fee.

 FAFSA

 A Master’s in Anthropology online opens a plethora of career paths to choose from.
-Graduates can take up work for consulting firms, the government, museums, social work, etc. Here is a small list of careers an Anthropology degree can provide:
+Graduates can work for consulting firms, the government, museums, social work, etc. Here is a small list of careers an Anthropology degree can provide:

 • Anthropologists